uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ## Environment variables

 These are the most basic; there are many more.
-By default SLURM changes to the directory from which the job was submitted, so the `SLURM_SUBMIT_DIR` environment variable is usually not needed.
+By default Slurm changes to the directory from which the job was submitted, so the `SLURM_SUBMIT_DIR` environment variable is usually not needed.

 ```
 SLURM_JOB_ID